hmrc/hmrc-mongo/MIGRATION.md

 }
 ```

+`DefaultPlayMongoRepositorySupport[T]` requires you to override `repository` in your tests, and provides a `mongoComponent` to create the repository.
+This will create a database named after the test.

-`DefaultPlayMongoRepositorySupport` will ensure that the database is cleaned and setup (with indexes and schemas) before each test, and turn on `no table scan` to ensure all queries have an index defined.
+**NB** - Unlike the old `MongoSpecSupport`, `DefaultPlayMongoRepositorySupport` will ensure that the database is **cleaned of all data** and setup (with indexes and schemas) before each test, and turn on `no table scan` to ensure all queries have an index defined.
 To refine this behaviour, you may use the composed traits directly.

-Like MongoSpecSupport, a number of helper functions are provided
+A number of additional helper functions are provided over and above what the old `MongoSpecSupport` provided:
 - find
 - findAll
 - insert